Need and Scope of Management Audit

 Scope of Management Audit

-The primary object of Management audit is to find out the efficiency of every segment, from low level to high level of the business.
-Thus, the study of each and every aspect of the enterprise.
-The following aspects of Management Audit.
+The primary objective of a management audit is to determine the efficiency of every segment ranging from the lowest to the highest levels of the business.
+Thus, in a management audit, each and every aspect of the enterprise is examined.

-1. Study of Demand of Business: The present organisational structure is reviewed in relation to current and prospective demands of the business.
-The study of organisation should be undertaken in relation to the aims and objectives of the enterprise to be charished.
+1. Business Demand: The present organizational structure is reviewed in relation to the current and prospective demands of the business.
+The study of the organization should be undertaken in relation to the aims and objectives of the enterprise.

-2. Study return on Capital employed: It will include the study of present return on investors capital.
-Whether the return is adequate, fair or poor should be determined by the Management auditor.
+2. Return on Capital Employed: It will include the study of present return on investors’ capital.
+Whether the return is adequate, fair, or poor should be determined by the auditor.

-3. Established relation to outsiders: Management audit also requires the study of relationship of the business with the shareholders and investing public in general.
+3. Established Relationships to Outsiders: Management audits should also examine the relationship of the business with its shareholders and, more generally, with the investing public.

-4. Performance Comparison: The performance of the organisation should be compared with other firms in the same field.
-The ratios like operating returns on sales and return on Capital should be compared to find out the Comparative position of a similar organisation.
+4. Performance Comparison: The performance of the organization should be compared to other similar firms.
+Ratios such as operating returns on sales and return on capital should be compared to determine the comparative position of similar organizations.

-5. Study Management duty: The aims, objectives and duties of the management should also be studied by management auditor.
-This exercise should be undertaken at the Board of Directors level to keep them within the limit.
+5. Management Duties: The aims, objectives, and duties of management should also be studied by the auditor.
+This exercise should be undertaken at the level of the board of directors to keep them within the limit.

-6. Financial Planning: The study of financial planning and control also forms the part of management audit.
-The efficacy of sources of finance and the use of funds for capital and other expenditure should be evaluated to determine the efficiency in raising and utilising the funds.
-The cost of each source of capital be taken into account.
+6. Financial Planning: Regarding financial planning and control, the efficacy of sources of funds and their use for capital and other expenditures should be evaluated to determine the efficiency in raising and using funds.
+The cost of each source of capital should be considered.